Oceanwide Holdings

 Oceanwide Holdings Co., Ltd. is a Chinese publicly traded conglomerate.
 It was a subsidiary of Tohigh Holding, via intermediate holding companies Oceanwide Group and China Oceanwide Holdings Group.

 Oceanwide Holdings is a constituent of the Shenzhen Stock Exchange blue-chip index: SZSE 100 Index.

 The company was also included in CSI 300 Index from June 2015 to November 2016.
 However, the company was often removed and re-entered the index due to low trading volume.
 The company was also in the "reserve list", a list of candidates for the CSI 100 Index in 2008.

 The company was included in the Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect.
-Its Hong Kong based subsidiary China Oceanwide Holdings was also on the list until March 2017.
+Its Hong Kong–based subsidiary China Oceanwide Holdings was also on the list until March 2017.

 History

 The predecessor of the publicly traded company (深圳南油物业发展 (Shenzhen Nanyou Property Development)), was incorporated on 9 May 1989 by Shenzhen Nanyou Holdings.
 It became a publicly traded company on 3 May 1994.

 In 1998, Oceanwide Group acquired the controlling interests in the public company, making the company a SPV for backdoor listing their assets.
 The company became Guangcai Construction Group (光彩建设集团) until 2005.
 On 10 December 2005 the public company was renamed into Oceanwide Construction Group (泛海建设集团) (the English name was later renamed into Oceanwide Real Estate Group).

-As at 31 December 2005, Oceanwide Group via three subsidiaries, owned 48.17% shares of Oceanwide Construction Group.
+As of 31 December 2005, Oceanwide Group via three subsidiaries, owned 48.17% shares of Oceanwide Construction Group.
 It was increased to 70.42% in 2006 and 80.36% in 2008, due to acquiring assets from the parent company in all-share deal.
 It was diluted to 76.429% in December 2011.
 In October 2011, the company finally relocated its registered address from Shenzhen to Beijing.